JDIZM/supabase-express-api/README.md

 curl localhost:3000
 ```

+## env

+create a .env file in the root of the project and copy the contents of .env.example into it.

 ## Testing

-This project uses [vitest](https://vitest.dev/) for testing.
+This project uses [vitest](https://vitest.dev/) for unit testing.

-1. run the unit tests with `npm run test`
+Run the unit tests with `npm run test`

 It's also recommended to install the [vitest extension for vscode](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer).